 WA Cardiology will always treat our patient’s personal information as strictly private and confidential.
 The information will only be used and disclosed for purposes directly related to a patient’s current and ongoing care and treatment.

 In certain circumstances, we may be permitted or required by law to disclose a patient’s personal information to third parties.
-These may include Medicare, Police, Insurers, Solicitors, Tribunals, Courts of Law, Hospitals and Collection Agencies.
+These may include Medicare, Police, Insurers, Solicitors, Tribunals, Courts of Law, Hospitals, General Practitioners and Collection Agencies.

 We may use our stored information for the benefit of preventative healthcare.
 This may involve contacting relevant patients to participate in a medical study or for patient recall.